M66B/FairEmail/FAQ.md

 A practical example: suppose there is a folder 'marketing' and auto message classification is enabled for this folder.
 Each time you move a message into this folder you'll train FairEmail that similar messages belong in this folder.
 Each time you move a message out of this folder you'll train FairEmail that similar messages do not belong in this folder.
-After moving some messages into the folder, FairEmail will start to move messages automatically into this folder.
+After moving some messages into the 'marketing' folder, FairEmail will start moving similar messages automatically into this folder.
+Or, the other way around, after moving some messages out of the 'marketing' folder, FairEmail will stop moving similar messages automatically into this folder.
-This will work best with similar messages.
+This will work best with messages with similar content (email addresses, subject and message text).

 Classification should be considered as a best guess - it might be a wrong guess, or the classifier might not be confident enough to make any guess.
 If the classifier is unsure, it will simply leave an email where it is.